msc94/coding_assistant/README.md

 ## Project Overview

-Coding Assistant utilizes a system of specialized agents (orchestrator, planner, and developer) working in tandem to automate coding processes.
+Coding Assistant utilizes a system of specialized agents (orchestrator, planner, developer, researcher, and expert) working in tandem to automate coding processes.
 These agents, combined with a set of powerful tools, can assist in various tasks such as code generation, refactoring, and documentation.

+## Recent Updates

+- Switched from langchain to smolagents for improved agent-based functionality.
+- Enhanced environment variable usage for easier configuration of different LLM backends (OpenAI and OpenRouter).
+- Updated references and dependencies to reflect the new agent architecture and usage patterns.

 ## Features

-- Multi-agent system (orchestrator, planner, developer) for intelligent task handling
+- Multi-agent system (orchestrator, planner, developer, researcher, expert) for intelligent task handling
 - Automated code generation and refactoring
-- Integrated file searching using ripgrep
+- Integrated file searching
 - Modular and extensible architecture
 - Strong typing with mypy for improved code quality
 - Comprehensive test suite using pytest